ESR-NZ/ESR_reporting_template/README.md

 ### More information

-There is so much more you can do with [RMarkdown](https://rmarkdown.rstudio.), get started with wicked reproducible (and interactive!) documents[here](https://bookdown.org/yihui/rmarkdown/)
+There is so much more you can do with [RMarkdown](https://rmarkdown.rstudio.), get started with wicked reproducible (and interactive!) documents [here](https://bookdown.org/yihui/rmarkdown/)